Yaroslav the Wise: Family life and posterity

 Yaroslav had one son from the first marriage (his Christian name being Ilya (?–1020)), and six sons from the second marriage.
 Apprehending the danger that could ensue from divisions between brothers, he exhorted them to live in peace with each other.
 The eldest of these, Vladimir of Novgorod, best remembered for building the Cathedral of St. Sophia, Novgorod, predeceased his father.
+Vladimir succeeded Yaroslav as prince of Novgorod in 1034.

 Three other sons—Iziaslav I, Sviatoslav II, and Vsevolod I—reigned in Kiev one after another.
 The youngest children of Yaroslav were Igor Yaroslavich (1036–1060) of Volhynia and Vyacheslav Yaroslavich (1036–1057) of the Principality of Smolensk.
 There is almost no information about Vyacheslav.
 Some documents point out the fact of him having a son, Boris Vyacheslavich, who challenged Vsevolod I sometime in 1077–1078.

 Grave

 Following his death, the body of Yaroslav the Wise was entombed in a white marble sarcophagus within Saint Sophia's Cathedral.
 In 1936, the sarcophagus was opened and found to contain the skeletal remains of two individuals, one male and one female.
 The male was determined to be Yaroslav.
-The identity of the female was never established.
+The identity of the female was never established, though some believe them to be those of Yaroslav's spouse Ingegerd.
 The sarcophagus was again opened in 1939 and the remains removed for research, not being documented as returned until 1964.

 In 2009, the sarcophagus was opened and surprisingly found to contain only one skeleton, that of a female.
 It seems the documents detailing the 1964 reinterment of the remains were falsified to hide the fact that Yaroslav's remains had been lost.
-Subsequent questioning of individuals involved in the research and reinterment of the remains seems to point to the idea that Yaroslav's remains were purposely hidden prior to the German occupation of Ukraine and then either lost completely or stolen and transported to the United States where many ancient religious artifacts were placed to avoid "mistreatment" by the communists.
+Subsequent questioning of individuals involved in the research and reinterment of the remains seems to point to the idea that Yaroslav's remains were purposely hidden prior to the German occupation of Ukraine and then either lost completely or stolen and transported to the United States, where many ancient religious artifacts were placed to avoid "mistreatment" by the communists.